rubenwardy/minetest_modding_book/en/chapters/inventories.md

     </figcaption>
 </figure>

-## Types of Inventories

-There are three types of Inventories.

 ### Player Inventories.

-This is what you see when you press i.
-A player inventory usually has two grids, one for the main inventory, one for crafting.
+A player inventory usually has two grids, one for the main inventory and one for crafting.
+Press i in game to see your player inventory.

+Use a player's name to get their inventory:

 {% highlight lua %}
 local inv = minetest.get_inventory({type="player", name="celeron55"})